Musculoskeletal Imaging and Intervention Fellowship

 The Musculoskeletal Imaging and Intervention Fellowship is a comprehensive one-year program, providing robust educational experience in all aspects of diagnostic and interventional musculoskeletal radiology.

+Our clinical setting is that of a major academic referral center for musculoskeletal disorders, and as such our fellows gain substantial exposure to the full gamut of musculoskeletal pathologies in our busy oncology, sports medicine, rheumatology, infection, metabolic imaging, and trauma services.
 The Division of Musculoskeletal Imaging and Intervention is responsible for interpretation of adult musculoskeletal plain radiographs encompassing essentially the entire range of musculoskeletal pathologies, commonly serving as the basis for interpretation of advanced imaging.

 Our facilities include state-of-the-art MRI (3.0 Tesla and 1.5 Tesla) and CT (up to 320 slice) equipment with dedicated musculoskeletal packages such as metal artifact reduction software and dual-energy acquisition capabilities.
 We provide interpretation for all adult and pediatric musculoskeletal MRI and CT examinations, while consultations on musculoskeletal MRI and CT studies acquired at non-USC facilities offer further exposure to interesting cases.

 Our division also utilizes the most advanced ultrasound equipment with features such as shear-wave elastography as well as contrast-enhanced ultrasound, primarily in our rheumatology, sports medicine, and oncology services for evaluation of tendon, joint, and muscle pathologies as well as soft tissue masses.